astroband/astrograph/README.md

 TODO:
-1. Merge schema into single file.
+1. Make code more convinient to use.
+2. Trustline
-2. Batch loader for all entities.
+3. Batch loading for all subentities.
+4. Ingest.